 The best option is to book your sites in advance, but if you want to play it by ear, then you can always book your next stop before leaving the previous one.
 Staying with one organisation has its benefits as the Top 10 Discount card gets you cheaper accommodation when you book your next spot.

-While driving a campervan, it’s vital to take it easy.
+While driving a campervan in New Zealand, it’s vital to take it easy.
 New Zealand is a nation with abundant natural beauty, and sometimes one might get carried away.
 Always drive in your lane and at designated speeds.
 Once you have driven a little, you will know what speed is handled the best by the van.
-There is hardly any traffic in New Zealand, and you might end up driving alone for miles, but still, it is important to stay within the speed limits.
+There is hardly any traffic in New Zealand, and you might end up driving alone for miles, but still, it is vital to stay within the speed limits.

-A campervan holiday is a slightly different kind of experience that involves a bit of relaxation mixed with adventure.
-You have certain homely comforts while enjoying the benefits of being on your own to alter your itinerary at your will.
+A campervan holiday in New Zealand is a slightly different kind of experience that involves a bit of relaxation mixed with adventure.
+You have certain homely comforts while enjoying the benefits of being able to alter the itinerary at your will.

-Obviously, when you are prepared to drive yourself in a foreign country, it helps to have an idea of where to go and what to do.
-Even though all of NZ is gorgeous, the South Island is often considered more picturesque among the two, and you can easily spend 3 Weeks in South Island on a Self Drive Holiday.
+Obviously, when you prepare to drive in a foreign country, it helps to have an idea of where to go and what to do.
+Even though all of New Zealand is gorgeous, the South Island is often considered more picturesque among the two, and you can easily spend 3 Weeks in South Island on a Self Drive Holiday.

 The best time to plan your driving trip is in the months of March-April or November-December as it is neither too cold nor too hot and is also close enough to catch on some off-season deals.